St. Joseph's College for Women, Alappuzha: Department of Chemistry

-Branch of Chemistry is one of the lively divisions in St. Joseph's College for Women, Alappuzha, arranged in Block B of the College. the Department of Chemistry was set up in 1954.
-Mrs. Saraswathy Nair and Sr. Genevieve D'silva were the educating workforce.
+Branch of Chemistry was set up in 1954.
+Mrs. Saraswathy Nair and Sr. Genevieve DeSilva were the educating workforce.
 B.Sc.
 Science was begun in 1957. the primary cluster of B.Sc.
 Science understudies turned out effectively in 1960.
-The office has best in class infrastructural offices regarding admirably outfitted research facilities with present-day instruments and all around outfitted and roomy homerooms. the office takes into account one principle and four reciprocal college understudies.
 The year 1998-99 saw the commencement of UGC supported occupation arranged degree course for clinical nourishment and dietetics, science as one of the fundamental subject.